oobabooga/text-generation-webui/03-‐-Parameters-Tab.md

 * **Character picture**: A profile picture for the bot.
 To make it apply, you need to save the bot by clicking on 💾.
 * **Your picture**: Your profile picture.
 It will be used in all conversations.

-Note: the following replacements in the context and greeting fields when the chat prompt is generated:
+Note: the following replacements take place in the context and greeting fields when the chat prompt is generated:

 * `{{char}}` and `<BOT>` get replaced with "Character's name".
 * `{{user}}` and `<USER>` get replaced with "Your name".